terhechte/VimConfiguration/README.md

 Next, you should also download and instlall a patched version of your favorite programming font, to be used with vim-powerline (https://github.com/Lokaltog/vim-powerline).
 You can choose one here: https://github.com/Lokaltog/vim-powerline/wiki/Patched-fonts

+There's an updated programming font in this bundle.
+It is a copy of the fantastic Adobe Source Code Pro font with a special  modification:
+Vertical lines appear like one long line instead of looking dashed.
+This alone makes Vim (especially MacVim) much more pleasant to look at.

 Finally, this repository also contains my own .bashrc / .bashprofile with my own set of useful functions and more.
 You probably don't want to install this, since it's suited to the locations where I installed some software.
 Nevertheless, have a look in there to see if there's something interesting for you.

 ## Documentation